Arlen Erdahl: Later career and legacy

 In April 2011, he was recognized for his public leadership and service with the Hubert H. Humphrey Public Leadership Award by the Humphrey School of Public Affairs at the University of Minnesota.

-The Arlen Inglof Erdahl collection at the Southern Minnesota Historical Center, Memorial Library at the Minnesota State University, Mankato contains materials about his seven years in the Minnesota House of Representatives and his campaign for Minnesota Secretary of State in 1970.
+The Arlen Ingolf Erdahl collection at the Southern Minnesota Historical Center, Memorial Library at the Minnesota State University, Mankato contains materials about his seven years in the Minnesota House of Representatives and his campaign for Minnesota Secretary of State in 1970.

+Death

-Arlen Erdahl died in Minneapolis on September 21, 2023, at age of 92, after he had Alzheimer's disease in his later years.
+Arlen Erdahl died in Minneapolis on September 21, 2023, at age of 92, after suffering from Alzheimer's disease in his later years.